gavinmcfarland/figma-store/README.md

 ## Setup

-Inside the `ui` context, import the `figmaState` reactive primitive.
+Inside the `ui` context, import the `useFigmaState` reactive primitive.

 ```js
 // ui.ts
 import { useFigmaState } from "figma-store/svelte";
 ```

-Within the main code, import the `figmaState` function which will initialise the listeners.
+Within the main code, import the `useFigmaState` function which will initialise the listeners.

 ```js
 // code.ts